ydhongHIT/DDRNet/README.md

 DDRNet_39 1.5x: [82.4](https://www.cityscapes-dataset.com/anonymous-results/?id=3515d66c1dc86c6daf42800c85a2937205658c6a8e5880904f350d8af234db01)(multi-scale and flip)

+## Test Speed

+Set the bias of conv to 'True' and remove the bn (just for testing speed) and refer to this function(https://github.com/VITA-Group/FasterSeg/blob/master/tools/utils/darts_utils.py#L184).

 ## Citation
 If you find this repo is useful for your research, Please consider citing our paper: